loljoshie/lj-inventory/README.md

 * Make sure you have latest updated [qb-weapons](https://github.com/qbcore-framework/qb-weapons)
 * Drag source files into your resources folder
 * Rename folder from `lj-inventory-main` to `lj-inventory`
-* Replace all qb-inventory to lj-inventory.
+* go to qbcore/server/players and replace every instance of qb-inventory with lj-inventory

 # Key Features
 * ALL IMAGES FOLLOW THE SAME DIMENSIONS